bonobos/styleguide/RFC.md

 There are some instances where it makes sense to re-assign a variable.
 In those cases, use `let`, as it's scoped to the nearest function (opposed to `var`, which is scoped globally)

 ## Function Declaration

+**note: I'm still on the fence about this one.
+We could also do arrow functions everywhere, and _only_ do `function` if you need control over how `this` is used (which should be pretty rare).
+I'm just not sure about the performance implication of using arrow functions (when transpiling, it adds a `.bind(this)` to every function)

 With ES6, there are now multiple ways to declare functions in javascript.
 There are _slight_ differences in behavior with different function delcarations, so we'll cover that here and when they should be used.